KusumaKrish15/Comic-Database-Service/docs/api/Get-comics.md

 # Get all comic books or a book by title

-Lists all comic books in the collection or a specific comic book by title.
+Use the endpoints below to list all comic books in the collection or a specific comic book by title.

 ## Method